danielaparker/jsoncons/doc/ref/cbor/cbor.md

 The cbor extension implements decode from and encode to the IETF standard [Concise Binary Object Representation (CBOR)](http://cbor.io/).
 It supports decoding a packed CBOR value to an unpacked (json) value and encoding an unpacked (json) value to a packed CBOR value.
-It also supports a set of operations on a `cbor_view` of a packed CBOR value for iterating over and accessing nested data items.
+It also supports a set of operations on a view (`cbor_view`) of a packed CBOR value for iterating over and accessing nested data items.

 [decode_cbor](decode_cbor.md)